KevSQ/kevsq/README.md

 - I've won 3 hackathons! 💻
 - Own a (modded) e-bike and love cycling! 🚴

+### 👨‍💻 Current Project Goals
-👨‍💻 I'm currently working on expanding my skillset by expanding several of my projects to use popular AI features such as vector search powered by a vector database.
+I'm currently working on expanding my skillset by expanding several of my projects to use popular AI features such as vector search powered by a vector database.
 I'm most excited to implement this for BoilerSearch, which will allow users to search for DJ sets by 'vibe' or mood of the music!

 If you'd like to connect, feel free to send me a message on [LinkedIn](https://www.linkedin.com/in/kevinxmedina/).